Share your expertise

 We offer a number of online and in-person courses and resources to prepare clinicians for work in low-resource settings.

-Whilst in-person courses have been paused during the pandemic we hope to have them up and running again soon.
+In-person courses have been paused, but we hope to have them up and running again soon.
 When ready, we'll post on our course pages.

 - More about ETAT+